-A time to pay arrangement can cover all outstanding amounts due to HMRC, including tax, duty, penalties and surcharges. penalties and interest.
+A Time to Pay arrangement can cover all outstanding amounts due to HMRC, including tax, duty, penalties, surcharges and interest.

 A payment plan can be set up to spread the cost of a Self-Assessment tax bill if:

 - The amount owed is £30,000 or less;

 - There are no other payment plans or debts with HMRC;